 - These reforms have contributed to India attracting record FDI inflows in the last 5 years.
 Total FDI into India from 2014-15 to 2018-19 has been the US $ 286 billion as compared to the US $ 189 billion in the 5-year period prior to that (2009-10 to 2013-14).
 In fact, total FDI in 2018-19 i.e. the US $ 64.37 billion (provisional figure) is the highest ever FDI received for any financial year.

 - Global FDI inflows have been facing headwinds for the last few years.
 As per UNCTAD’s World Investment Report 2019, global foreign direct investment (FDI) flows slid by 13% in 2018, to US $1.3 trillion from US $1.5 trillion the previous year – the third consecutive annual decline.
 Despite the dim global picture, India continues to remain a preferred and attractive destination for global FDI flows.
 However, it is felt that the country has the potential to attract far more foreign investment which can be achieved inter-alia by further liberalizing and simplifying the FDI policy regime.

 FDI Policy And Its Impact

-Foreign direct investment (FDI) is an important driver of economic growth which helps in—sustaining high growth rate, increasing productivity, a major source of non-debt financial resources, and employment generation.
-A favourable policy regime and sound business environment facilitate FDI flows.
+Foreign direct investment (FDI) is an important driver of economic growth which helps in—sustaining a high growth rate, increasing productivity, a major source of non-debt financial resources, and employment generation.
+A favorable policy regime and sound business environment facilitate FDI flows.

 (i) Up to 49 percent, FDI permitted in insurance and pension funds (26 percent under automatic route) and defense sector.